 Aside from amazing mountains and beaches, Da Nang also has beautiful caves.
 Huyen Khon Cave is one of the many.
 This cave used to be occupied by the Vietcong during the American War.
 The sunlight that streams through the cave is simply magnificent.

 Now, after all the exploration, do you feel hungry?
-If yes, let’s explore Halal cuisine in Da Nang.
+If yes, let’s explore Halal cuisine in Da Nang travel for Muslims.
 We have to admit that it is not easy to find Halal eateries in this city as the Muslim population is rather small.
 As obvious as it can be, the locals here practice Buddhism as their main religion.
 If you would like to eat Halal food in Da Nang, you can head over to two restaurants namely Mumtaz Indian and Family Indian Restaurant.
-To get the address of these restaurants, visit:

 There you have it!
 A list of cool things to do and experience in Da Nang, Vietnam and as the icing at the top, we have provided two Halal restaurants you can check out around the vicinity too.
 We hope that this piece gives you a heads up on what to expect on your next trip to Da Nang!